Beleg-6-EAP/demo-eda-ecommerce/README.md

 bash> sudo docker-compose up
 ```

-Either will start a web-server running on `http://localhost:8080` with the following endpoints:
+It will start a web-server running on `http://localhost:8080` with the following endpoints:

 - CreateOrder: `POST /api/orders`
 - AllOrders: `GET /api/orders`